DaveBackus/Data_Bootcamp/README.md

 ###Data Bootcamp

 Materials for a course about economic, financial, and business data.
-The course uses the Python programming language and is designed to give programming newbies an opportunity to gain programming experience and develop their quantitative skills.
+The course uses the Python programming language and is designed to give programming newbies programming experience and data skills.
 Students with prior programming experience are also welcome.

 More information: